Flywheel storage power system

 Possible areas of application are places where electrical energy can be obtained and stored, and must be supplied again to compensate for example, fluctuations in the seconds range in wind or solar power.
 These storage facilities consist of individual flywheels in a modular design.
 Energy up to 150 kWh can be absorbed or released per flywheel.
 Through combinations of several such flywheel accumulators, which are individually housed in buried underground vacuum tanks, a total power of up to several tens of MWh can be achieved.
 The electrical connections power low voltage motors via a DC intermediate circuit and the power converter systems are comparable to those found in plants used in the high-voltage direct current transmissions application.

 Sometimes battery storage power stations are built with flywheel storage power systems in order to conserve battery power.
 Flywheels can handle rapid fluctuations better.

-Application examples

-Vehicle braking and acceleration

-In vehicles small storage of power flywheels are used as an additional mechanism with batteries, to store the braking energy by regeneration.
-Power can be stored in the short term and then released back into the acceleration phase of a vehicle with very large electrical currents.
-This conserves battery power.